OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_development.rst

 * Some mappings are in ``direct`` and some use a method with a ``@mapping`` decorator.
-* Methods allow to have more complex mappings.
+* Methods allow to have more complex mappings. (see documentation on :py:class:`~connector.unit.mapper.Mapper`)

 Binder
 ''''''

-For the last piece of the construct, it will be an easy one, because normally all the Magento Models will use the same Binder, the so called :py:class:`magentoerpconnect.unit.binder.MagentoModelBinder`.
+For the last piece of the construct, it will be an easy one, because normally all the Magento Models will use the same Binder, the so called :py:class:`~openerp.addons.magentoerpconnect.unit.binder.MagentoModelBinder`.

 We just need to add our model in the ``_model_name`` attribute::